gcryptolo/sample-hello-work/README.md

 5. Commit and push the code to your new repository
 6. Try the code running the simple spring boot application that respond at /hello

-If you prefer dont clone the project you can use this as it is and your Openshift take  care to download this repo and build the project.
+If you prefer don't clone the project you can use this as it is and your Openshift take  care to download this repo and build the project.

 otherwise, you can use your own project and push it to your new repository.
 For this lab I use java 21 to build the project with Openshift image so you also need to use java 21 to build your project.